 In 2025 alone, the EU received more than 5.8 billion low-value ecommerce parcels, highlighting just how significant this channel has become.

-For brands that rely on direct-to-consumer shipping into Europe, the implications are significant.
+For brands that rely on direct-to-consumer shipping into Europe, the implications of this shift are highly significant, requiring immediate changes to pricing, clearance, and fulfillment strategies to remain compliant.

 The End of Duty Free Treatment for Low Value Goods

-Beginning July 1, 2026, the EU will remove the €150 duty de minimis threshold, meaning all goods imported into the region may be subject to customs duties regardless of value.
+As of July 1, 2026, the EU removed the €150 duty de minimis threshold, meaning all goods imported into the region are subject to customs duties regardless of value.

 Until now, many ecommerce shipments entered the EU without duty, even though VAT still applied.
 That made it easier for brands to test demand, maintain competitive pricing, and scale into new markets with fewer cost barriers.